viant/mly/README.md

 ## Dictionary hash code

 In caching mode, in order to manage cache and client/server consistency every time a model/dictionary gets re/loaded, `mly` computes a dictionary hash code.
-This hash code gets stored in the cache along with model prediction and is passed to the client in every response.
+This hash code gets stored in the cache along with model prediction and is passed to the client in every non-cached response.
-Once a client detects a change in dictionary hash code, it automatically initiates a dictionary reload and invalidates cache entries.
+Once a client detects a change in the dictionary hash code, it will initiate a dictionary reload and, if `client.WithHashValidation(true)` was an option on client initialization, reject any cache entry with a non-zero, different hash code.

-Note: The dictionary hash code is stored under a special key in Aerospike defined in `shared/common.HashBin`.
-To prevent conflicts, do not use that same key name for storing your own model predictions.
+**Note** The dictionary hash code is stored under a bin in Aerospike defined in `shared/common.HashBin`.
+To prevent conflicts, do not use that same bin name for storing your own model predictions.

 # Configuration